Get competitive quotes from top companies.See Your Rates

 Gender - Since women live longer than men on average, they pay less for insurance than a similar man would, other things being equal.
 In North Carolina, the percentage of the population that’s female is 51.3%, and the percentage that’s male is 48.7%.
 In the US as a whole, women are 50.8% of the population, and men are 49.2% of the population.

-Health History - While most of us have one or two minor health issues, if you have been diagnosed with a serious illness, or if you have a family history of such illnesses, this can have a significant impact your insurance rates.
+Health History - Most of us have one or two minor health issues.
+But if you have a serious illness, or if you have a family history of such illnesses, this can have a significant impact your insurance rates.

 There are certain conditions, such as heart disease or certain kinds of cancers, which can make your premiums much higher if you have them or a family history of them.
 In some cases, a pre-existing condition can make you ineligible altogether, which is why it’s important to get life insurance before something serious happens.